Facebook TwitterLinkedInYoutubewhatsapp Start Planning for your Financial goals

 After 10 months of joblessness and using up almost all of his liquid assets, Karthik accepted a job that paid him only 50% of his pay from the last job.
 He was literally forced by the financial crisis to accept a job that did not do justice to his worth.

-These are the darkest areas of career crisis which no NRI wishes to explore.
+These are the darkest areas of career crisis that no NRI wishes to explore.

 Maybe or maybe not—the right job opportunities are only a matter of time.
 However, he obviously could have handled things better.